Pasifika-Web3-Tech-Hub/pasifika-fe/README.md

 ## Overview

-The Pasifika Web3 Tech Hub is a Proof of Concept (POC) platform designed to empower Pacific Island communities through blockchain technology.
+The Pasifika Web3 Tech Hub is a platform designed to empower Pacific Island communities through blockchain technology.
 Our mission is to build a decentralized digital ecosystem that addresses specific regional challenges while creating economic opportunities across the Pacific.
+Our production environment is now live on Arbitrum testnet.

 ## Technical Components